vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 PĀDONAKROCHRA--This lasts for nine days 329 only instead of the 12 days of the Prājāpatya and in it one eats by day only for three days, eats food once only for three days with out asking for it from any one and observes a complete fast for three days (i. e, three days when food is eaten by night only are omitted here).

-PUSPAKRCCHRA-According to the Agnipurāņa 171.
+PUSPAKRCCHRA-According to the Agnipurāṇa 171.
 12 and the Mit, on Yāj.
 III.
 316 (quoting Markandeyapurāna) this penance is constituted by drinking for a month the decoction of flowers boiled in water, 330

 PRASRTA-YĀVAKA or PRASRTIYAVAKA-- Visnu Dh.
 S. chap.
 48 and Baud.
 Dh, S. III, 6 contain elaborate descrip tions (which agree with each other in many respects almost verbatim) and so does Hārīta (q. by Par.
 M. II. part 2 pp. 192 194) who has many sūtras and verses in common with Visnu and Baud.
 Prasrti means the hand with all fingers stretched out, the palm being hollowed.
 The yavas taken out were as many as could be placed on the palm of the hand thus stretched